elizabethaortega/eortega-site/content/authors/admin/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a statistician with a love for data and finding insights to drive business decisions.
+bio: I'm a statistician with a love for data and finding insights to drive decisions and doing good.

 education:
   courses: